jannatjiaz/ChromothripsisPaperFigures/ChIPATAC/README.md

 # Chromothripsis paper figures 4

 This README provides scripts used to make figures used in figure 4.
-Diffbind was used to proccess the aligned haplotype resovled bam files and the outputs from these were used for plotting puposes.
+Diffbind was used to proccess the haplotype resovled bam files containing reads which were explicity assigned to one haplotype over the other.
+After differential peaks were called, those that were in regions of copy number variation or loss of hetrozygosity were removed as these were differential due to copy number effects.
+Peaks which were directly bisected by an SV were also removed.
+The remaining peaks were explored further...

 ## Log2 fold change comparing 117 and 152

-After filtering the peaks to remove copy number altered regions, outputs from DiffBind can be fed directly into allelicFoldChange_Chip_ATAC_117_152.py to see how the distribution of differences between alleles varies in two samples derived from the same donor.
+Filtered outputs from DiffBind can be fed directly into allelicFoldChange_Chip_ATAC_117_152.py to see how the distribution of differences between alleles varies in two samples derived from the same donor.
 Use:

 > python allelicFoldChange_Chip_ATAC_117_152.py --outputdir outs/